bgolab/JustPicoBasic/manuals/readme.txt

-See example folder for examples
+See also example folder for examples